-Being miles apart turns tiny rituals into lifetime memories, the meme you both crack up at, the midnight you up? text, the movie you press play on together.
+Being miles apart turns tiny rituals into anchors the meme you both crack up at, the midnight “you up?” text, the movie you press play on together.
 I tested a handful of apps for couples long distance on iPhone and Android to find the ones that actually create those moments.
 Keep reading for app rundowns and brief privacy notes.

 Why a Couple-Specific App Helps When Distance is a Problem?